Mr-Victor16/Mr-Victor16/README.md

 ### Hi there 👋
-:information_desk_person: My name is Cezary.
-I have a degree in computer science.
+:information_desk_person: My name is Cezary and I'm a graduate in Computer Science with a specialization in Mobile Computer Systems..
-:computer: Currently, I am learning to create REST API interfaces using Java and Spring.
+:computer: Currently, I'm intensively learning backend technologies and working with databases.
+I'm working on building my own portfolio on GitHub where I showcase projects that I'm working on as part of my learning and development.
-:date: My goal is to learn C# and become a backend programmer.
+:date: My main professional goal is to grow as a backend developer, aiming to create applications that will have a real impact on users' lives.
+I'm particularly interested in projects that can solve everyday problems or make people's lives easier.
+I want to use my technical skills to create solutions that are both functional and useful.
+I'm open to new challenges and collaboration on projects that will allow me to grow as a backend developer and contribute to the creation of innovative applications.

 <details><summary>:electric_plug: Technologies</summary>